I am a Mdewakanton Dakota rights activist with several

 Trail interpretive

-sign that there is an international movement to change this river's profane name.
+sign that there is a local, national and international movement to change this river's profane name.
 And that this

-incorporated with the State of Minnesota as a non-profit organization, and that it is being guided
+incorporated with the State of Minnesota as a non-profit organization, and that the legal geographic name-changing process is being guided

-and that it is supported by the Minnesota Historical Society Indian Advisory Committee, two
+and that the effort to change the river's name is supported by the Minnesota Historical Society Indian Advisory Committee, two

-(a Minnesota State Legislator), the United Nation's Secretariat of the Permanent Forum On
+Mdewakanton Dakota Communities, hereditary Mdewakanton Dakota chief Leonard Wabasha, the United Nations Secretariat of the Permanent Forum On

 Indigenous Issues, and several national

-and internationally renowned American Indian activists and by many other organizations and
+and internationally renowned Indigenous activists and by many other organizations and

 prominent individuals.